 You can actually walk around the whole perimeter of the Roman city following explanatory panels.
 The most spectacular parts are the city entrances at Plaça Nova at Pati Llimona Civic Center and the wall and towers at Plaça Ramon Berenguer.
 However, the wall is embedded all over the city.
 You can find it inside the buildings, like at the Mercer Hotel or in other houses along Avinyó Street.

 There are two Roman houses that recently opened to the public: one at Carrer de la Fruita, 2 and the other one at Carrer d’Avinyó, 15.
-The highlight of the house at Avinyó street are the well preserved wall murals and it has a free entrance on Sundays from 10am to 2pm.
+The highlight of the house at Avinyó street is the well-preserved wall murals.
+Both have a free entrance on the first Sunday of the month from 10 am to 2 pm.

 Temple of Augustus